s4m520/Face-and-Object-Detection/README.md

 Press '**q**' to quit
 <br><br>
 **Results:**
-- The system first detects faces through your webcam (using the Haar Cascade classifier).
+- The system first detects faces through your webcam (using the Haar Cascade Classifier).
 - **If faces are detected:**
     - Displays red bounding box around each detected face.
     - Shows a "Face Detected" label in the top right corner.